 We then Ubered down to the French quarter and spent the afternoon exploring the French quarter’s art galleries, listening to street bands, and indulging (again) in sparkly macaroons at Sucre.

 We returned to Le Meridian for another dip in the pool then dressed up for a fancy dinner at Arnaud’s Bistro.
 They have live jazz in the evening and since Saige is only 4, I thought it would be a great opportunity for her to experience the music in an age appropriate atmosphere.
 Our experience was very mixed though.
 The jazz was wonderful, but the food was only ok and service was horrible.
-I am a pretty patient person, but we once went 45 minutes without anyone checking on us… I would maybe give them another chance someday, because the ambiance was so great though.
+I am a pretty patient person, but we once went 45 minutes without anyone checking on us… I would maybe give them another chance someday, because everyone is entitled to an off day and the ambiance was so great.

 Our last day, we spent eating breakfast in the room before heading out on a quick food tour.
 We walked down to Cafe Du Monde Riverwalk which is actually inside a mall and so much more chill than the original location, but just as good.
 Saige devoured the beignets again then we headed to our last stop – one last bowl of gumbo at Mother’s!

-All in all it was a wonderful Mama & Saige adventure despite the iPhone/elevator saga, and I cannot WAIT until or next trip!
+All in all it was a wonderful Mama & Saige adventure, and I cannot WAIT until our next trip!